-The 64-year-old Mexican will not complete his sentence as a result of his extensive cooperation with US authorities, which began in May 2013, when he pleaded guilty.
-Part of his plea agreement with the government included that he would be sentenced on only two of the seven counts on which he was indicted when he was extradited from Mexico in August 2012.
+The 64-year-old did not complete his sentence as a result of his extensive cooperation with U.S. authorities, which began in May 2013 when he pleaded guilty.
+Part of his plea agreement with the government included that he would be sentenced on only two of the seven counts he was charged with when he was extradited from Mexico in August 2012.

-The Arellano Felix Cartel monopolized drug trafficking routes for more than 20 years through Tijuana.
+Upon his release from prison, he was taken into Immigration and Customs Enforcement (ICE) custody pending deportation.
+The Arellano Felix brothers' cartel monopolized drug trafficking routes for more than 20 years through Tijuana.

-Almost all court documents linked to his case are sealed, but not those of his younger brother, Francisco Javier, alias "El Tigrillo," who is also imprisoned in this country, according to the Univision network.
-The former leader of the group, Benjamín Arellano Félix, was extradited from Mexico in April 2011 and sentenced to 25 years in prison in a San Diego federal court in April 2012, while "El Tigrillo" is serving a life sentence following his capture in 2006 by the US Coast Guard.
+The former leader of the group, Benjamin Arellano Felix, was extradited from Mexico in April 2011 and sentenced to 25 years in prison in a San Diego federal court in April 2012, while Francisco Javier Arellano Felix is serving a life sentence following his capture in 2006 by the U.S. Coast Guard.